 Religious Holidays

-Five official religions that are officially recognised by the Indonesian government are Islam, Protestant, Catholic, Buddhist, and Hindu.
-The religious holidays that celebrated in Indonesia are listed below:
+Five official religions that are officially recognized by the Indonesian government are Islam, Protestant, Catholic, Buddhist, and Hindu.
+The religious holidays that are celebrated in Indonesia are listed below:

 National Holidays